LaVerne G. Saunders: Early life

 LaVerne George Saunders was born in Stratford, South Dakota, on 21 March 1903.
 He attended school at Stratford, Groton and Central High School in Aberdeen.
 He then went to the University of South Dakota, where he played college football from 1920 to 1923, and was a two-time all-conference player.
 He graduated with a Bachelor of Arts degree in 1924, and secured an appointment to the United States Military Academy at West Point, which he entered on 1 July 1924.
 He played tackle on the football team and was All-American in his senior year.
-His matches included the 1924 13-7 loss to the University of Notre Dame that prompted Grantland Rice to describe the latter's offensive backfield as the Four Horsemen, and 21-all tie against the Navy team played in front of over 100,000 fans at Chicago's Soldier Field.
+His matches included the 1924 13-7 loss to the University of Notre Dame that prompted Grantland Rice to describe the latter's offensive backfield as the Four Horsemen, and 21-all tie against the Navy team played in front of over 100,000 fans at Chicago's Soldier Field in the 1926 Army–Navy Game.
 He acquired the nickname "Blondie" although his hair was jet black.
+In 1926, Notre Dame coach Knute Rockne opined on Saunders' playing style that he was, "the waiting type of tackle, but very effective in [his] own way."

+Saunders also played on the academy's lacrosse team.

 Saunders graduated for West Point on 9 June 1928, ranked 214th in the class, and was commissioned as a second lieutenant in the Infantry.
 He was then detailed to the Air Corps for flight training on 8 September 1928.
 He underwent primary flight training at Brooks Field, Texas, from 9 September to 28 June 1929, and then advanced training at Kelly Field, Texas, from 1 July to 12 October 1929.
 Upon the successful completion of his training, he was transferred to the Air Corps on 21 November 1929.
 After service with the 2d Bombardment Group at Langley Field, Virginia, Saunders returned to West Point as Assistant Coach of the football team, along with Russell Reeder, known as "Red".
 He held this position through the 1930s.